Raiders coach Gruden resigns after racism, anti-gay email revelations - RFI

 Los Angeles (AFP)

-Las Vegas Raiders head coach Jon Gruden has resigned, multiple US media reported on Monday as allegations of using misogynistic and anti-gay language rocked the coach just days after he was accused of racism.
+Las Vegas Raiders head coach Jon Gruden resigned on Monday, as new allegations of using misogynistic and anti-gay language rocked the coach just days after he was accused of racism.

-The NFL Network and ESPN reported that Gruden stepped down after meeting Raiders owner Mark Davis earlier Monday as fresh revelations engulfed the embattled head coach.
+Gruden stepped down after meeting Raiders owner Mark Davis earlier Monday soon after fresh revelations engulfed the embattled head coach.

+"I have resigned as Head Coach of the Las Vegas Raiders," Gruden said in a statement on the Raiders website.

+"I love the Raiders and do not want to be a distraction...
+I'm sorry, I never meant to hurt anyone."

-Gruden's bombshell decision comes after a tumultuous 72-hour period which began Friday when the Wall Street Journal revealed that the coach had used a racist trope to describe players union chief DeMaurice Smith.
+Gruden's bombshell decision comes after a tumultuous 72-hour period that began Friday when the Wall Street Journal revealed the coach had used a racist trope to describe players union chief DeMaurice Smith.

 In the email, Gruden referred to Smith as having "lips the size of Michelin tires."